List of Cornell University fraternities and sororities: Honor, professional, and service societies

 These organizations have a similarly long pedigree on the Cornell campus but are largely non-residential.
 Members of the social and academic fraternities and sororities may join or be asked to join, as may non-Greek students.
 Multiple affiliations are allowable.
 The cut-off line where any campus organization falls within these headings or without is somewhat arbitrary; those formed before 1990 are listed under these subheadings in various volumes of the Baird's Manual of American College Fraternities, which for more than a century has been the data source of record for such organizations.
 Newer groups have been placed in categories that match Baird's categories.
-The latest edition of Bairds was published before the national development of some of the societies here, and therefore, position and inclusion are, in some cases, assumptive.
+The latest edition of Baird's was published before the national development of some of the societies here, and therefore, position and inclusion are, in some cases, assumptive.

 Honor and recognition societies

 Honor societies recognize students who excel academically or as leaders among their peers, often within a specific academic discipline.
 Many honor societies invite students to become members based on scholastic rank (the top x% of a class) and/or grade point, either overall or for classes taken within the discipline for which the honor society provides recognition.
 In cases where academic achievement would not be an appropriate criterion for membership, other standards are usually required for membership (such as completion of a particular ceremony or training program).
 These societies recognize past achievements.
 Pledging is not required, and new candidates may be immediately inducted into membership after meeting predetermined academic criteria and paying a one-time membership fee.
 Because of their recognition purpose, most honor societies will have much higher academic achievement requirements for membership than professional societies.
 It is also common for a scholastic honor society to add a criterion relating to the student's character.
 Some honor societies are invitation-only, while others allow unsolicited applications.
 Finally, membership in an honor society might be considered exclusive, i.e., a member of such an organization cannot join other honor societies representing the same field.
 Governance varies from faculty-guided to purely student-run.

 Listed by date of local founding with national conference membership, these are co-ed, non-residential, achievement-based organizations that self-select members based on published criteria.